-The building should be fully compliant with national laws and regulations on everything from accessibility to fire safety.
+The commercial building should be fully compliant with national laws and regulations on everything from accessibility to fire safety.

 Zoning and planning

-The zoning or planning class your property falls under affects what the premises can be used for, and how easy it will be to change its use in the future.
+The zoning or planning class your commercial property falls under affects what the premises can be used for, and how easy it will be to change its use in the future.
 Buyers will consider this before purchasing, and so they need as much information as possible.

 Once contracts are exchanged, deposits are paid, and the sale becomes legally binding, there are timeframes which must be adhered to, and there are consequences for breaching the contract.
 It’s best to consult a commercial solicitor when you’re first interested in selling so that you don’t fall foul of any legal obligations, and to ensure you secure the best deal possible.